-Operatic roles include; Frasquita, Carmen (understudy for Glyndebourne Festival Opera); Lady in Waiting, Gloriana with Martyn Brabbins (St Endellion Festival); Miranda, Arnold's The Dancing Master (GSMD); Bětuška, Dvořák’s The Cunning Peasant (GSMD); Rosaura, The Adventures of Pinocchio (GSMD); Adele, Die Fledermaus (Clonter Opera) and Servilia, La Clemenza di Tito (RNCM).
+Operatic roles include; Barbarina, Le nozze di Figaro (Garsington Festival Opera), Vixen, The Cunning Little Vixen (Grimeborn Festival / Arcola Theatre), Frasquita, Carmen (understudy for Glyndebourne Festival Opera); Lady in Waiting, Gloriana (St Endellion Festival); Miranda, Arnold's The Dancing Master (GSMD); Bětuška, Dvořák’s The Cunning Peasant (GSMD); Die Fledermaus (Clonter Opera) and Servilia, La Clemenza di Tito (RNCM).

-Performances at the National Opera Studio have included residencies with Opera North, Welsh National Opera, and a performance of Contemporary Opera Scenes at Sadler’s Wells with acclaimed director Graham Vick.
+Performances at the National Opera Studio included residencies with Opera North, Welsh National Opera, and a performance of Contemporary Opera Scenes at Sadler’s Wells.

 Purcell I The Eternal Inspiration I Southwell Music Festival I August 2016